xsmobi/redesign/README.md

 # Redesign CMS
 A website builder for responsive web design based on Bootstrap 4, creating fast loading AJAX single page web sites.
+Format examples: [redesign.mobi](http://www.redesign.mobi).
+Anyone can [sign-up](http://www.redesign.mobi/sign-up/) and create a website.
+It's only 20 seconds from signing up to Hello World.

-## Content Management
+## Content Management and Backend
 Created with Coldfusion, a simple CRUD (create, read, update, delete) with a MySQL database.

-## Backend
 Edit these data formats:
 * Address Data and Settings: one record per site
 * Articles: "pages" or "views" of a single page site
 * Pages: used to filter articles
-* Links: presently only used for Twitter Moments
-The user interface is created with Bootstrap 4, so sites can be edited from any device
+The user interface is created with Bootstrap 4, hence sites can be edited from any device

 ## Display
 Sites created are single page sites (or single page applications, SPA), build with Bootstrap 4